Frequently Asked Questions

 If you’ve reviewed the documentation we provide and you’re unable to get help from your registrar, then we offer a Domain Administration Service where we’ll configure your domain for you.

 Good Gallery is hosted on internationally distributed, professionally managed servers allowing our software to operate effectively and with superior reliability and performance.
-These complex and interconnected servers are uniquely configured and optimized to work together in a way that simply isn’t possible on servers offered by traditional hosting providers.
+These complex and interconnected servers are uniquely configured and optimized to work together.
+Since that those optimizations aren’t possible on servers offered by traditional hosting providers, Good Gallery software can only be hosted on our servers.

 With Good Gallery as your hosting provider, you’re freed from the technical aspects of managing the security, availability, and performance of your website.
 As an added benefit, you’ll share the same program code as all customers which means that your website is always running on the latest, most-optimized, and secure version of our software.